oxygenium-network/oxygenium/.autodoc/docs/markdown/app/src/it/scala/org/alephium/app/SweepTest.md

 - The `SweepFixture` trait is a trait that defines a set of variables and methods that are used by the tests in the `SweepTest` class.
 It sets up a test environment with a single node running the Alephium protocol, creates a wallet with a specified number of addresses, and sends transfers to those addresses.

 3. What is the purpose of the `request` method and where is it defined?
 - The `request` method is used to send HTTP requests to the Alephium node's REST API and receive the corresponding responses.
-It is defined in the `org.alephium.util` package, which is imported at the beginning of the file.
+It is defined in the `org.oxygenium.util` package, which is imported at the beginning of the file.